Knuromuro/kick-multibot-panel/README.md

 ## Bots

-Each bot requires a Kick `auth_token` which can be obtained using `scripts/login_kick.py`.
+Each bot requires a Kick `auth_token`.
+You can obtain a token with the helper script `scripts/login_kick.py` or by calling the `/login_kick` API endpoint with your Kick credentials.
 Bots belong to optional *groups* so you can trigger messages for multiple bots at once.
 Logs can be viewed per bot from the dashboard and you can start all bots or a single group via dashboard buttons.

 When creating or editing a bot in the dashboard, leave the group field blank if you do not want the bot included in group actions.